mikependon/RepoDB/Docs/pages/connectionoperations.rst

 .. highlight:: c#

-Insert a data in the database.
+Inserts a data in the database.

 Below are the parameters: